skip to main content

 Adjusted claim

-If a claim is modified, resulting in an overpayment or underpayment to a healthcare provider, this is referred to as an adjusted claim.
+If a claim is modified, potentially resulting in an overpayment or underpayment to a healthcare provider, this is referred to as an adjusted claim.

 Allowed amount